intel/ccc-linux-guest-hardening-docs/source/tdx-guest-hardening.rst

        function is being checked for processing the host input in a secure way, but additionally all its callers are also reported by the smatch pattern and the code audit happens on each caller.
+   * - trusted
+     - The consumed input comes from a trusted source for Intel TDX guest, i.e. it is provided by the TDX module or context-switched for every TDX guest (i.e. native).
+This is applicable for both MSRs and CPUIDs.
+More information can be found in :ref:`sec-msrs` and :ref:`sec-sec-cpuids`.
    * - safe
      - The consumed host input looks to be used in a secure way
    * - concern